 PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

-9gag is a meme-sharing website set in Hong Kong but hosted in the United States.
-It was launched in 2008.
-The site’s content is mainly a common repetition of many popular memes; most commonly rage comics.
-The site uses the same style of image sharing that sites such as 4chan, reddit, and Funnyjunk do, but allows people to post with their Facebook accounts, and has a “like” system (similar to those found on reddit and Funnyjunk) on individual posts.
-9gag is infamous on the Internet due to allegations of stealing content from other sites.
+9GAG is a meme-sharing website based in Hong Kong but hosted in the United States.
+Launching in 2008, the site's content is mainly a common repetition of many popular memes.
+The site uses the same style of image sharing that sites such as 4chan, Reddit and Funnyjunk do, but allows people to post with their Facebook accounts and has a "like" system (similar to those found on reddit and Funnyjunk) on individual posts.
+9GAG is infamous on the Internet due to allegations of stealing content from other sites.
 It is also known as being a scapegoat for the various escapades of /b/ and Anonymous, similar to Ebaumsworld.

 The 9 Rules of 9GAG

 There are certain rules 9GAG strictly enforces which resemble both "The Rules of the Internet" and forum rules.

 1. 9GAG is just for FUN.

 4. If you're funny, you get Likes.

 Feud with 4chan

 In late 2011, 9GAG came into conflict with users of 4chan.
 The conflict was provoked by 9gag users claiming to be the creators of memes originating on 4chan.
 9gaggers also began referring to themselves as a "legion", which was a blatant copy of Anonymous.
 The noticeable watermark at the bottom of every image taken from 9gag was also a factor, as it implied that 9gag had created the image.